What are protected areas?

 - Parks Victoria manages the parks and reserve system and some of the most important natural and cultural values in Victoria.
 These include a series of highly protected Marine National Parks and Marine Sanctuaries that safeguard Victoria’s unique and diverse marine environments and the species they contain.

-- The Department of Environment and Primary Industries (DEPI) Fisheries Victoria manages recreational and commercial fisheries management and licensing, and monitors illegal fishing activities including in the intertidal zone of the bay.
-DEPI also manages illegal clearing of foreshore vegetation and harassment or cruelty to wildlife.
+- The Victorian Fisheries Authority manages recreational and commercial fisheries management and licensing, and monitors illegal fishing activities including in the intertidal zone of the bay.
+The Department of Environment, Land, Water and Planning (DELWP) also manages illegal clearing of foreshore vegetation and harassment or cruelty to wildlife.

 - Water Police respond to marine incidents or emergencies and harassment or cruelty to wildlife.